KartikCD/crypto-tracker-next/README.md

 ### Committing the code.

-- Ensure there are no lint errors by running `yarn lint`.
+- Ensure there are no lint errors by running `yarn lint:fix`.

 - Ensure there are no build errors by running `yarn build`.